videosdk-live/videosdk-docs/docs/guide/prebuilt-video-and-audio-calling/features/pin-participants.md

 This feature allows participants to pin self or other participants in the meeting.

-- `canPin`: If it is true then that participant can pin or unpin other participants in the meeting, by default it is set to `false`.
+- `allowed`: If it is true then that participant can pin or unpin other participants in the meeting, by default it is set to `false`.
 - `layout`: It should be a any of `GRID` or `SPOTLIGHT` or `SIDEBAR`, by default it is set to `GRID`.

 :::note